Logo

 By handling logic server-side, Liquid reduces reliance on JavaScript-heavy solutions that slow down pages and hurt conversions.

 CRO improvements often depend more on architecture than design.
-See how this is applied in real projects such as Medik8 and Unique CBD.
+See how this is applied in beauty & skincare and auto & moto projects such as Medik8 and RTR Vehicles.

 Common Misconceptions Store Owners Have About Liquid